20% off your first order. Save up to $1,000/€1,000. Ends 31 Dec 2024. Get a quote

 05 3D Printing Pillar Page Formative manufacturing 01

 Formative techniques are designed to reduce the marginal cost of producing individual parts, but the creation of unique molds or machines used in the production process means setup costs are very, very high.
-Regardless, these techniques can produce parts in a large range of materials (both metals and plastics) with close to flawless repeatability, so for high volume production, they’re almost always the most cost-efficient.
+Regardless, these techniques can produce parts in a large range of materials (both metals and plastics) with close to flawless repeatability, so for high volume production order, they’re almost always the most cost-efficient.

 How these methods compare